 - The fellowship started in 2012

-The primary location of the fellowship is the main campus, Massachusetts General Hospital, Boston, MA.
-The MGH is a tertiary care center with approximately 1,000 beds and over 1,000 physicians.
-Fellows will evaluate and manage patients in the outpatient setting on the main campus as well as 2 other satellite offices, Waltham and Danvers.
-Major surgical cases and same day surgical cases are performed on the main campus.
-Same day surgical cases can also be performed at MG Danvers and MG Waltham.
+The primary location of the fellowship is the main campus, Massachusetts General Hospital in Boston, MA.
+Mass General is a tertiary care center with approximately 1,000 beds and over 1,000 physicians.
+Fellows will evaluate and manage patients in the outpatient setting on the main campus as well as two other satellite offices in Waltham and Danvers.
+Major surgical cases and same-day surgical cases are performed on the main campus.
+Same-day surgical cases can also be performed at Mass General Danvers and Mass General Waltham.

 May Wakamatsu, MD, Gynecology, Chief of FPMRS division